sumansauravmay/TailWind_CSS/README.md

 4. npx tailwindcss init
 5. add this in the package.json folder(scripts)
 "start": "vite"
-6. npm start(to run the server)
+6. npm run start(to run the server)
-7. install Tailwind CSS IntelliSense
+7. install Tailwind CSS IntelliSense(this is vs code exptension)
 -----------------------------------------------------------------------------------------------------------------------------
+//For the production in the indusries.

 1. npm init -y
 2. npm install -D tailwindcss postcss autoprefixer